ONSdigital/sdg-indicators/_pages/about.md

   * promoting the SDG-related work we do

 ## About this site
-The site is based on the [Open SDG](https://open-sdg.readthedocs.io/en/latest/) platform.
+The site is based on the open source [Open SDG](https://open-sdg.readthedocs.io/en/latest/) platform.
 The Open SDG platform is the result of collaboration between the
   * UK [Office For National Statistics](https://www.ons.gov.uk/) (ONS)
   * US government
   * [Center For Open Data Enterprise](http://opendataenterprise.org/) (CODE)